Doomsday argument: We are in the earliest 5%, a priori

-Therefore, these rebuttals try to give reasons for believing that the currently living humans are some of the earliest beings.
+One counterargument to the doomsday argument agrees with its statistical methods but disagrees with its extinction-time estimate.
+This position requires justifying why the observer cannot be assumed to be randomly selected from the set of all humans ever to be born, which implies that this set is not an appropriate reference class.
+By disagreeing with the doomsday argument, it implies that the observer is within the first 5% of humans to be born.

-For instance, if one is a member of 50,000 people in a collaborative project, the Doomsday Argument implies a 95% chance that there will never be more than a million members of that project.
-This can be refuted if one's other characteristics are typical of the early adopter.
-The mainstream of potential users will prefer to be involved when the project is nearly complete.
-If one were to enjoy the project's incompleteness, it is already known that he or she is unusual, prior to the discovery of his or her early involvement.
+By analogy, if one is a member of 50,000 people in a collaborative project, the reasoning of the doomsday argument implies that there will never be more than a million members of that project, within a 95% confidence interval.
+However, if one's characteristics are typical of an early adopter, rather than typical of an average member over the project's lifespan, then it may not be reasonable to assume one has joined the project at a random point in its life.
+For instance, the mainstream of potential users will prefer to be involved when the project is nearly complete.
+However, if one were to enjoy the project's incompleteness, it is already known that he or she is unusual, before the discovery of his or her early involvement.

-If one has measurable attributes that set one apart from the typical long run user, the project DA can be refuted based on the fact that one could expect to be within the first 5% of members, a priori.
-The analogy to the total-human-population form of the argument is: confidence in a prediction of the distribution of human characteristics that places modern and historic humans outside the mainstream implies that it is already known, before examining n, that it is likely to be very early in N. This is an argument for changing the reference class.
+If one has measurable attributes that set one apart from the typical long-run user, the project doomsday argument can be refuted based on the fact that one could expect to be within the first 5% of members, a priori.
+The analogy to the total-human-population form of the argument is that confidence in a prediction of the distribution of human characteristics that places modern and historic humans outside the mainstream implies that it is already known, before examining n, that it is likely to be very early in N. This is an argument for changing the reference class.

 For example, if one is certain that 99% of humans who will ever live will be cyborgs, but that only a negligible fraction of humans who have been born to date are cyborgs, one could be equally certain that at least one hundred times as many people remain to be born as have been.

-Robin Hanson's paper sums up these criticisms of the DA:
+Robin Hanson's paper sums up these criticisms of the doomsday argument: